 I have been dying to explore this Mexican beach town for the last couple years.
 I thought, what better time to go than in the middle of winter to celebrate my golden birthday!
 Visiting Tulum was unlike any other trip to Mexico I have experienced.
 I’m use to being confined to an all-inclusive resort with crappy food and watered down drinks.
 But this trip allowed me to immerse myself in the culture and get to know the locals.
 Tulum is a quaint and friendly beach town that is full of life.
 The strip consists of boutique hotels on the beach and shops and restaurants across the street, in the “jungle”.
 It was the perfect balance of self-guided exploration and relaxation.
-My husband and I explored the area by bike in the morning, and were lounging on the beach with drinks in hand by early afternoon.
+We explored the area by bike in the morning, and were lounging on the beach with drinks in hand by early afternoon.

 The food was fresh and preparation was simple.
 The restaurants in Tulum are to die for.
 Chefs from all over the world have set up shop here to bring you an incredible dining experience.
 It’s important to note that most restaurants are cash only, and they are worth every penny.